 - Meningococcal disease is more likely in travelers with prolonged exposure to local populations in endemic or epidemic areas; quadrivalent vaccine should be considered for those at risk.

-- Rabies preexposure immunoprophylaxis is an important consideration for people spending a prolonged time in endemic countries, especially in areas where rabies immune globulin is not available.
+- Rabies preexposure prophylaxis is an important consideration for people spending a prolonged time in endemic countries, especially in areas where rabies immune globulin is not available (which is true of many resource-limited countries).
 Vaccinating children who will be living in high-risk areas is a priority.

 INFECTIOUS DISEASES NOT PREVENTED BY VACCINES

 Data suggest that the incidence of malaria increases and the use of preventive measures decreases with increasing length of stay.
 For instance, malaria incidence in British travelers returning from West Africa after a stay of 6–12 months was 80 times that of the incidence in travelers who had stayed only 1 week.
-Expatriates working with the International Committee of the Red Cross who stayed for a mean of 11 months in sub-Saharan Africa were diagnosed with malaria at a rate of 3.81 cases per 1,000 person-months of stay.
-Expatriate corporate employees in Ghana reported that adherence to malaria chemoprophylaxis deteriorated with increasing duration of stay, and all those who had been on the site for >1 year had abandoned chemoprophylaxis.
+Among expatriate corporate employees in Ghana, adherence to malaria prophylaxis deteriorated with increasing duration of stay, and all those who had been on the site for >1 year had abandoned prophylaxis.
 About half of the cohort used insect repellent only intermittently, and more than one-third never used repellent.
-Another expatriate cohort living in Nigeria revealed similarly low adherence to chemoprophylaxis; analysis of pharmacy records and household interviews found that only 39% of households were adherent.
+Even though most British expatriates from the UK Foreign and Commonwealth Office had good knowledge about malaria and its prevention strategies, they adhered to malaria prophylaxis <25% of the time; only 25% reported rigorous compliance, and 13% reported having contracted malaria.
+A recent GeoSentinel Global Surveillance Network analysis found that Plasmodium falciparum malaria was the most frequent diagnosis among ill returned expatriate workers, occurring in 6%, and was most commonly acquired in sub-Saharan Africa.
 Given the high relative risk of malaria for travelers in Africa, these data on long-term travelers and expatriates highlight worrisome risks and practices.

-A consideration for long-term female travelers to malarious areas is pregnancy (see the Pregnant Travelers section earlier in this chapter).
-Malaria infection during pregnancy can result in potentially severe complications to both mother and fetus.
-When pregnancy is anticipated, chemoprophylaxis options may need to be adjusted.
+The possibility of pregnancy requires careful consideration for travelers to areas where malaria is endemic (see Chapter 7, Pregnant Travelers).
+Malaria infection during pregnancy can result in severe complications to both mother and fetus.
+When pregnancy is anticipated, prophylaxis options may need to be adjusted.
 Ideally, this possibility should be explored before travel with all female long-term travelers of childbearing age.
 For women who are pregnant or plan to become pregnant during long-term travel, mefloquine is considered safe in all trimesters.
 Data from published studies in pregnant women have shown no increase in the risk of teratogenic effects or adverse pregnancy outcomes after mefloquine prophylaxis during pregnancy.
 Chloroquine has also been used long-term without ill effect on pregnancy.
-If a woman traveling long-term is taking atovaquone-proguanil, doxycycline, or primaquine, she should discontinue her medication and begin weekly mefloquine (or chloroquine in those areas where it remains efficacious) and wait at least 5–6 weeks to conceive so that a therapeutic level of mefloquine can build up in the blood.
+If a woman traveling long-term is taking atovaquone-proguanil, doxycycline, or primaquine, she should discontinue her medication and begin weekly mefloquine (or chloroquine in those areas where it remains efficacious), and then wait at least 3–4 weeks to conceive so that a therapeutic blood level of mefloquine can build up.

-Women who become pregnant while taking antimalarial drugs do not need a therapeutic abortion but should be advised during the pre-travel consultation of potential risks.
+Women who become pregnant while taking antimalarial drugs do not need a therapeutic abortion but should be advised during the pretravel consultation of potential risks.
 The effect of atovaquone-proguanil on the fetus is unknown, but doxycycline is associated with fetal toxicity in animals and is contraindicated in pregnant women.
-Primaquine may harm a G6PD-deficient fetus, so it should not be used in pregnancy.
+Primaquine and tafenoquine may harm a G6PD-deficient fetus, so should not be used in pregnancy.

-For long-term travelers, also stress the need for adjuncts to chemoprophylaxis, such as personal protection measures to avoid mosquito bites (such as sleeping under a bed net and using screens).
-Travelers should bring a sufficient supply of antimalarial drugs from the United States, since drugs purchased at the destination may be of poor quality or counterfeit.
-Even with urging to adhere to personal protective measures and reassurance that long-term chemoprophylaxis is safe and effective, adherence is likely to decline over time.
-Consequently, the pre-travel consultation for a long-term traveler to a malarious area should stress the severity of malaria, its signs and symptoms, and the need to seek care immediately if they develop.
-Travelers could consider bringing a reliable supply of drugs to treat malaria if they are diagnosed with malaria.
-For additional discussion, see the next section in this chapter, Perspectives: Malaria in Long-Term Travelers & Expatriates.
+For long-term travelers, the need for adjuncts to prophylaxis should be stressed, such as personal protection measures to avoid mosquito bites (see Chapter 3, Mosquitoes, Ticks & Other Arthropods).
+Even with urging to adhere to personal protective measures and reassurance that long-term prophylaxis is safe and effective, adherence is likely to decline over time.
+Consequently, the pretravel consultation for a long-term traveler to areas where malaria is present should stress the severity of the disease, its signs and symptoms, and the need to seek care immediately if they develop.
+Travelers could consider bringing a reliable supply of drugs to treat malaria if they are diagnosed with the disease.

-Because diarrhea and gastrointestinal diseases are common in long-term travelers, they should be educated about the management of acute diarrhea, including rehydration, the use of antimotility agents, empiric antimicrobial therapy, and when to seek care.
+Because diarrhea and gastrointestinal diseases occur commonly, long-term travelers should be educated about their management (see Chapter 2, Travelers’ Diarrhea).
+Measures include rehydration, use of antimotility agents, empiric antimicrobial therapy, and knowing when to seek care.

-HIV and sexually transmitted disease risks are increased in travelers and expatriates, and the consistent use of condoms in expatriates is low (approximately 20%).
-Long-term travelers should be educated about the risk of HIV and sexually transmitted diseases in their destination, as well as preventive measures.
-The potential for occupational exposure to HIV is important to consider in health care workers; postexposure prophylaxis with highly active antiretroviral therapy and risk avoidance should be included in the pre-travel consultation (see Chapter 2, Occupational Exposure to HIV).
+Risk for HIV and sexually transmitted infections are increased in travelers and expatriates, and the consistent use of condoms in expatriates is low (approximately 20%).
+Long-term travelers should be educated about the risk of HIV and sexually transmitted infections at their destination, as well as preventive measures.
+The potential for occupational exposure to HIV is important to consider in health care workers; postexposure prophylaxis with antiretroviral therapy and risk avoidance should be included in the pretravel consultation (see the Health Care Workers section in this chapter).

 Transfusion is a potential source of hepatitis C infection in expatriates.
 The risk of hepatitis E, spread by the fecal–oral route, is highest in Asia, although it has been transmitted in many different tropical locations.
 Pregnant women are at highest risk of fulminant disease.

-Injuries are the leading cause of preventable death in travelers, so long-term travelers should be educated about safety.
-Road and vehicle safety should be stressed, and travelers should choose the safest vehicle options available.
+Since injuries are the leading cause of preventable death in travelers, educate long-term travelers about safety (see Chapter 8, Road & Traffic Safety).
+Stress the importance of road and vehicle safety and emphasize that travelers should choose the safest vehicle options available.
 Roads are often poorly constructed and maintained, traffic laws may not be enforced, vehicles may not have seatbelts or be properly maintained, and drivers may be reckless and poorly trained.
-See Chapter 2, Injuries & Safety, for strategies to reduce the risk of traffic and other injuries.
+See Chapter 3, Injury & Trauma, for strategies to reduce the risk of traffic and other injuries.

-The stress of long-term travel can trigger or exacerbate psychiatric reactions.
+Culture shock and the stress of long-term travel can trigger or exacerbate psychiatric reactions.
 A long-term traveler should be assessed for preexisting psychiatric diagnosis, depressed mood, recent major life stressors, and use of medications that may have psychiatric effects.
-These conditions may suggest a need for further screening.
-All long-term travelers should be urged to take care of their physical and mental health by exercising regularly and eating healthfully.
+Any of these conditions suggest a need for further screening.
+All long-term travelers should be warned about illicit drug use and urged to take care of their physical and mental health by exercising regularly and eating healthfully.
 They should be able to recognize signs of anxiety and depression and have a plan for coping with them.
-Having photographs or other mementoes of friends and family at hand and staying in close contact with loved ones at home can alleviate the stress of long-term travel.
-For more information, see Chapter 2, Mental Health & Travel.
+Having photographs or other mementos of friends and family at hand and staying in close contact with loved ones at home can alleviate the stress of long-term travel.
+For more information, see Chapter 3, Mental Health.